 Coffee and alcohol are often combined for flavor and function.
 Some see the caffeine kick as a method to stay energized, while others view a coffee cocktail as a way to avoid drowsiness while they drink.
 Whatever your philosophy, one thing is for sure—you'll probably prefer the flavor of these to the taste of most energy drink cocktails.
-Here are some simple coffee cocktails to enjoy:
+Here are some simple coffee cocktails to enjoy.

-Irish Coffee is the classic hot coffee cocktail.
+Irish Coffee is a classic hot coffee cocktail.
 It is made with coffee, sugar (some use brown sugar), and Irish whiskey, with a topping of cream.
 The original recipe specifically uses cream that hasn't been whipped; the coffee is drunk through the cream.
 Variations on the recipe date back a century, but the true Irish coffee was born after a group of American passengers disembarked from a Pan Am flying boat in Foynes, Ireland on a brutal winter night in the 1940s.
 The local restaurant added whiskey to the coffee to warm them and it became a staple on the menu.

 The B-50 Shot Family

-B-51, B-52, B-53, and B-54 shots are simple coffee shots can be either layered or mixed.
+B-51, B-52, B-53, and B-54 shots are simple coffee shots that can be either layered or mixed.
 Each tastes slightly different.